LunaSare/datelife_examples/docs/Cetacea_report.md

 # Taxon Cetacea

 ## 1. Query source chronograms
-There are 198 species in the Open Tree of Life Taxonomy for the taxon Cetacea.
+There are 198 subspecies in the Open Tree of Life Taxonomy for the taxon Cetacea.
 Information on time of divergence is available for
 89
 of these species across 6 published and peer-reviewed chronograms.